em/gcanvas/readme.md

 ### Why

-1. The most common machining tasks are 2.5D.
+1. The most common machining tasks are 2.5D and can be done much faster with a little code than with CAD.
-2. Easily run drawing code against a real canvas for previewing.
+2. The Canvas API is well documented and prolific.
+3. Especially good for parametric parts.
-3. A good basis for implementing more specific Javascript milling tools. e.g. svg, pcbs
+4. A lib for implementing more specific Javascript milling tools. e.g. svg, pcbs.

 ### License